ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 ```

 Use this if you are only interested in the response headers, and you cannot use the HEAD verb.
-This will use less memory, and will execute faster.
+This will use less memory and will execute faster.
 {: .note}

 ### HttpPlainText

 This feature processes the request content as plain text of a specified charset by `defaultCharset`.
-Also it will process the response content as plain text too.
+Also, it will process the response content as plain text too.

 ```kotlin
 val client = HttpClient(HttpClientEngine) {